Hyatt Hotels Corporation (H) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Overweight” to H, setting the target price at $136 in the report published on December 05th of the previous year.

-Volatility was left at 2.81%, however, over the last 30 days, the volatility rate increased by 3.11%, as shares surge +0.66% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +23.28% upper at present.
+Volatility was left at 2.96%, however, over the last 30 days, the volatility rate increased by 3.48%, as shares sank -8.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +17.11% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at H starting from Bottarini Joan, who sale 2,500 shares at the price of $122.38 back on Mar 07.
-After this action, Bottarini Joan now owns 15,079 shares of Hyatt Hotels Corporation, valued at $305,950 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at H starting from Floyd H. Charles, who sale 33,067 shares at the price of $112.51 back on Mar 09.
+After this action, Floyd H. Charles now owns 31,242 shares of Hyatt Hotels Corporation, valued at $3,720,368 using the latest closing price.

-Sears Peter, the of Hyatt Hotels Corporation, sale 7,805 shares at $116.22 during a trade that took place back on Feb 27, which means that Sears Peter is holding 5,315 shares at $907,097 based on the most recent closing price.
+Bottarini Joan, the of Hyatt Hotels Corporation, sale 2,500 shares at $122.38 during a trade that took place back on Mar 07, which means that Bottarini Joan is holding 15,079 shares at $305,950 based on the most recent closing price.

 Stock Fundamentals for H